General

 Hart, John S. Editor.
 The Iris: An Illuminated Souvenir for 1852.
 Philadelphia, PA: Lippincott, Grambo, 1852.

-"Captain Eastman, of the U.S. Topographical Corps, having been stationed for nine years on our northwestern frontier, among the Indian tribes, at and around Fort Snellling, made a series of drawings of some of the most striking and remarkable objects connected with Indian traditions.
+"Captain Eastman, of the U.S. Topographical Corps, having been stationed for nine years on our northwestern frontier, among the Indian tribes, at and around Fort Snelling, made a series of drawings of some of the most striking and remarkable objects connected with Indian traditions.
 His accomplished lady collected the traditions themselves, and wove them into tales and poems that let us into the very heart of Indian life.
 The whole of this valuable and original collection is in this volume."

 Hatcher, Harlan.
 Lake Erie.
 Indianapolis, IN: Bobbs-Merrill, 1945.